-Authorize the Department of Health and Human Services, Division for Children, Youth and Families, to enter into a contract with Community Solutions, Inc. (VC#TBD) Bloomfield, CT in the amount of \$10,964,020 for a new evidence-based practice designed to prevent youth from entering long-term, out-of-home care called Multisystemic Therapy (MST), with the option to renew for up to four (4) additional years, effective upon Governor and Council approval through June 30, 2025.
-50% Federal Funds, 50% General Funds dependent upon eligibility of the client.
+Authorize the Department of Health and Human Services, Division for Children, Youth and Families, to amend an existing contract with Community Solutions, Inc., Bloomfield, CT (VC# 222472), to continuing providing Multisystemic Therapy®, an evidence-based practice designed to prevent youth from entering long-term, out-of-home care, with no change to the price limitation of \$10,964,020 and no change to the contract completion date of June 30, 2025, effective upon Governor and Council approval.
+50% Federal Funds.
+50% General Funds.